kids-first/kf-germline-workflow/docs/GERMLINE_SNV_README.md

 ### Annotation

-Variants from all three callers are annotated using the [Kids First DRC Germline SNV Annotation Workflow](./docs/GERMLINE_SNV_ANNOT_README.md).
+Variants from all three callers are annotated using the [Kids First DRC Germline SNV Annotation Workflow](../kf-annotation-tools/docs/GERMLINE_SNV_ANNOT_README.mdd).
-Generally, this workflow annotates the workflow using VEP, gnomAD, and ClinVar.
+Generally, this workflow annotates the workflow using VEP, gnomAD.
 For more information on the specific annotations, please see the documentation.

 ## Input Files